-Day 5: Galaba
+Day 5: Gabala

-Travel through the Caucasus Mountains in the northwest of Azerbaijan through a dry landscape that gives way to a densely forested mountain area.
+Travel through the Caucasus Mountains in the northwest of Azerbaijan through a dry landscape that gives way to a densely-forested mountain area.
 Visit the historical Juma Mosque and take part in yoghurt-making in a local home in Shamakhi.
+Attend a yogurt master class.
+The authentic name of local yogurt is "qatiq".
+Qatiq is usually served with some traditional dishes that usually have vegetables or meat among its ingredients.
+During this master class you will be able to see and learn how qatiq is prepared and served.
+In addition, you will have the opportunity to try it and taste some other dairy products.

-On the way, stop at Diri Baba Mausoleum in the village of Maraza.
-Enjoy a scenic drive through Girdimanchay River Canyon to visit Lahich.

-Lahich, an ancient village with charming cobbled sidewalks, is famous for its medieval water supply and sewage systems, as well as its traditional jewelry, handicrafts, copperware, carpets, pottery, daggers, and iron tools workshops.
+Enjoy a scenic drive through Girdimanchay River Canyon to visit Lahich, an ancient village with charming cobbled sidewalks, famous for its medieval water supply and sewage systems.
 This quaint, 5th-century corner of the Caucasus Mountains is rich in historical and architectural value.

-Arrive in city of Galaba where you will spend the night.
+Arrive in city of Gabala where you will spend the night.
+Today's sightseeing is approximately 2 - 3 hrs.